louismullie/treat/README.md

 Treat is a toolkit for natural language processing and computational linguistics.
 It provides a common API for a number of existing tools in C, Ruby and Java for document retrieval, parsing, annotation, and information extraction.

-**_Warning_**

-This GitHub project is currently out-of-sync with the gem.
-I am holding back on pushing a new gem until I am able to put out a well-tested release.
-This Wiki is applicable to the latest version of Treat, i.e. the one on GitHub.
-Things are currently moving fast; even if it builds, this library is still alpha.

 **Resources**

 * Read the [latest documentation](http://rubydoc.info/github/louismullie/treat/master/frames).